cisco-open/ansible-collection-catalystwan/docs/CONTRIBUTING.md

 ### Dependencies in requirements.txt

+All dependencies are updated via `poetry` tool.
 Dependencies defined for development are later used to generate `requirements.txt` file with command:

 ```bash
 poetry export --without-hashes --format=requirements.txt > requirements.txt
 ```

+---

+## Release process

+According to [release workflow inside .github workflows](../.github/workflows/release-from-tag.yml) collection publication to Ansible Galaxy will happen when admin of the repository will push new tag.
+This tag must much version used in [galaxy.yml](../galaxy.yml) file.
+Release will happen only if desired version was not published on Ansible Galaxy yet.